 I Bought a Catnip Toy for My New Kitten but She Didn't Seem to Care -- Normal?

 Yes, particularly if your kitten is less than 3 months old.
 Very young and senior cats do not respond as much, or at all, to catnip.
 Also, 10-30% of the cat population does not respond to catnip at all, at any age.
 This is due to genetics -- reactions to catnip are hereditary.
-Some cats are genetically "programmed" to respond to catnip, some aren't.
+Some cats are genetically programmed to respond to catnip, and some simply aren't.

-In my experience no - it will take over your garden if not careful.
+It is not, but it will take over your garden if you aren't careful.
 It is a perennial, and if you are in Europe, the northern United States, or Canada it should be easy to find at your local nursery.
-I was advised to plant this in a buried 5 gallon bucket to prevent it from taking over the garden, but let I planted it as normal, and it is growing fine, returning each year.
+Some advice is to plant it in a buried 5-gallon bucket to prevent it from taking over your garden, but you can plant as normal -- it will likely grow fine, and return each year.